Cosmicflows-4: FP Distances to Early-type Galaxies

 \subsection{The 6dFGSv Sample}

-While the 6dFGSv sample was originally included in {\it Cosmicflows-3}, in this latest work we provide a new re-calibration of this sample based on the findings of \cite{Qin2018} designed to explore and remove spurious flows.
+While the 6dFGSv sample was originally included in {\it Cosmicflows-3}, in this latest work we provide a new recalibration of this sample based on the findings of \cite{Qin2018} designed to explore and remove spurious flows.
 In total, the 6dFGSv sample subtends the entire $\delta<0^{\circ}$ sky, except for regions with galactic latitude $|b|<10^{\circ}$.
-Its 8,885 objects incorporate many of the brightest early-type galaxies in the 6-degree Field Galaxy Survey (6dFGS; \citealt{2009MNRAS.399..683J}), nominally selected to have a spectral SNR $>5$, total $J$-band magnitude $< 13.65$, redshift $cz<16,500$~\kms\ and velocity dispersion greater than $112$~\kms\ \citep{2014MNRAS.443.1231C}.
+Its 8,885 objects incorporate many of the brightest early-type galaxies in 6dFGS \citealt{2009MNRAS.399..683J}), nominally selected to have a spectral signal-to-noise ratio $>5$, total $J$-band magnitude $< 13.65$, redshift $cz<16,500$~\kms\ and velocity dispersion greater than $112$~\kms\ \citep{2014MNRAS.443.1231C}.
 Further refinements to this selection include visual classification and removal of galaxies based on their morphological type (although as demonstrated in \citet{2016AJ....152...50T} not all remaining galaxies are classified as ellipticals) and removal of objects with undesirable spectral features or poor spectral template fits \citep{2014MNRAS.443.1231C}.
 Photometry for the Fundamental Plane sample was obtained by cross-matching with the 2MASS survey \citep{2000AJ....119.2498J, 2006AJ....131.1163S}.